 We’ve always tried hard to offer affordable and beautiful baby loss jewellery.
 Below is some information on keeping a memento after the death of a baby, or pregnancy ends, which can be used whether you choose to order with us or another artist.

-Here are some of the pieces we’ve had the honour of making pro bono for baby loss clients including miscarriage memorials and some including elements such as locks of hair, hair with vernix, fabric with newborn vernix and blood, cremation ash, umbilical cord and cord stump, feathers and flowers from a funeral and other items.
+Here are some of the pieces we’ve had the honour of making for baby loss clients including miscarriage memorials and some including elements such as locks of hair, hair with vernix, fabric with newborn vernix and blood, cremation ash, umbilical cord and cord stump, feathers and flowers from a funeral and other items.
 Please note we aren’t offering pro bono pieces at the moment but please get in touch if you’d like a discount as we may be able to offer discount.

 Acquiring Placenta and Umbilical Cord

 If you are pregnant and your baby is poorly or will be born sleeping it is unlikely that the hospital will allow you to keep the whole placenta.
 You can usually ask to keep a walnut sized amount of placenta and/or a small 2-3ccm piece of umbilical cord for jewellery.
 You can take an ice block and insulated bag with you if possible (planned delivery), to put the cord in and give it to a loved one to take home that/the next day.
 They may need to check the entire placenta first but ask them not to use chemicals on the piece you are keeping.
 You must promise not to consume this (such as a placenta smoothie) as this is not recommended if your baby has been poorly.

 It can be left at room temperature but too long and it might not be pleasant to dry or work with.
 Please ask a midwife to help and perhaps show them this page so they can help preserve a piece.
-If you’re about to or have just delivered you’re welcome to call me, Nikki, on my personal number through WhatsApp +447577575017 (this number is ONLY for emergency and I ask other clients to respect my privacy and not use it).
+If you’re about to or have just delivered you’re welcome to call me, Nikki on 0117 329 2197

 Do not allow the piece to have any chemicals on it, please